By Diane Small

 If you go out with friends one night and they all order a pizza to share, and that mozzarella looks really tasty right now…eat it.
 Going vegan doesn’t mean if you have a pair of leather boots or eat a piece of cake that was made with eggs you’re going straight to vegan hell.
 The idea is to try to do the best you can, and to remember that every little change helps not only you and the animals, but the planet on the whole too.

-Main image: Wikicommons
+Main and last image: Wikicommons